pnkraemer/diffeqzoo/docs/source/dev_documentation/design_choices.md

 It should provide all information that might be relevant if the problem appears in a paper (citation, maths, meaning).

-`odezoo` must be extremely easy to maintain, even if it costs a tiny bit of user-friendliness.
+`diffeqzoo` must be extremely easy to maintain, even if it costs a tiny bit of user-friendliness.